Discovering Turkeys Ancient Secrets / My Family Week in Antalya

 arriving at Antalya airport Turkey

+Getting into Turkey was easy—no problems at all.
+After sending a few parcels following Milan/Tunisia, it was just two short bus trips to the airport.
 I arrived at Luton with about an hour and a half to spare.
-Usually I am stuck waiting for a gate number for 3+ hours but this time it was very straightforward.
-Even the flight there I had my own row of seats.
-It was a long flight but it was OK.
+Usually, I’m stuck waiting for a gate for 3+ hours, but this time it was very straightforward.

 My First Night In Antalya, Turkey